 The Board of Directors has overall responsibility for the establishment and oversight of the Group's risk management framework.
-The Group's financial instruments consist of cash, trade and other receivables, due from related parties, long term other receivable, and trade and other payables.
+The Group's financial instruments consist of cash and cash equivalents, restricted cash, trade and other receivables (excluding GST receivables), due from related parties, long term other receivable, and trade and other payables.